 4. Save Money on Storage Fees

 If you have too much inventory on hand it will likely cost a lot in storage fees.
 And that’s money that could be spent on branded shipping materials, or absorbing expedited shipping fees.
-Storing goods is most often based on how much physical space your products take up.
+Storing goods is most often based on how much physical space your products take up in a fulfillment center.
 Fees vary depending on how many units you need to keep in stock.
 By keeping your inventory at the right amount based on your customer demands you will save money on storage fees, and put it toward aspects of your business.

 5. Ensure you Never Run Out of Product